-The CAISO’s interregional planning process compliance proposal has not been approved by FERC as of the release date of this BPM version.

-ColumbiaGrid, Northern Tier Transmission Group (NTTG), WestConnect

 As described in later sections, development of the Unified Planning Assumptions begins in December when the ISO seeks input from stakeholders, neighboring balancing authority areas (BAAs) and other planning entities.
 However, the cycle is named for two-year period beginning in January.
 For example, the 2012/2013 cycle began in December 2011.

 The CAISO seeks to post the results of these studies on August 15 of each year.